 Whiston Willis Primary Academy Statement of Intent - Wellbeing Award for Schools

 At Whiston Willis Primary Academy, we care about the wellbeing of both our pupils and staff and we are always looking for ways that we can help support our school family.
-This year, we are working incredibly hard to achieve the Wellbeing Award.
+We were awarded the Wellbeing Award for Schools in 2021.

 This whole-school award focuses on ensuring effective practice and provision is in place that promotes the emotional wellbeing and mental health of both staff and pupils.